Home

 As you see, intensifiers are indeed little words that play a big role in the English language.
 What’s more, it’s essential to know and recognize them on the test because you will be tested on intensifiers.

-The good news is that the practice tests available from this site have plenty of practice on these much tested items!
+The good news is that the Free Practice Tests available from this site have plenty of practice on these much tested items!

 For a complete list of intensifiers click on the preceding link.